A child is never too young for a conversation about being different.

-In fact, we believe that it is a life-long heart-to-heart that goes beyond any pages of a book:
+It is a life-long heart-to-heart that goes beyond any pages of a book.

 It is a familial conversation that begins at home where our children listen and learn from their parents' school of thought and (hopefully) start to develop their own.